 On the outside, Dodge has replaced the Tonale’s sensuous curves with a more aggressive look, including a slotted front grille design that fits right in with the Challenger and Charger.
 At the rear, full-width tail lamps are another signature Dodge element, accented with an illuminated Dodge rhombus logo.

 The Dodge Hornet also has an up-to-date, technologically-advanced user interface.
 The 12.3-inch digital instrument cluster is the largest in its class, and the center console features a large 10.25-inch central touch screen for infotainment functions.
 The standard Uconnect 5 software from Dodge is one of the best infotainment interfaces on the market, and is very easy to use on the move.
 The system can be connected to two phones simultaneously, and wireless Android Auto and Apple CarPlay allow easy connectivity.
 Amazon Alexa in-vehicle integration means that drivers can even ask their Hornet to perform functions such as opening or closing their garage door!

 The Hornet also offers many standard advanced driver assistance features including automatic emergency braking, lane keeping support, blind spot detection, rear cross-traffic alert, and a high-definition back-up camera with available parking assistance.
 An optional technology package adds adaptive cruise control with automatic traffic sign recognition to detect speed limits, traffic jam assist, and more.

 Available for Order Now

-The 2023 Dodge Hornet is available to order now from dealers across the U.S., with the first models arriving in showrooms in late 2022.
-The flagship R/T plug-in hybrid model will arrive on U.S. shores in spring 2023.
+The 2023 Dodge Hornet is available to order now from dealers across the U.S., with the flagship R/T plug-in hybrid model appearing in showrooms in late 2023.